Matthew 5:27–28: Analysis

 Matthew 5:27–28 may be a reference to Exodus 20:17, as a reminder that sin does not begin with adultery, but already when a man covets his neighbor's wife.

 While coveting your neighbor's wife may involve sexual desire, it is unlikely that coveting a neighbor's house or field is sexual in nature.
-And in most New Testament uses, the word ἐπιθυμέω does not have a clear sexual connotation, e.g.
+And in most New Testament uses, the word ἐπιθυμέω does not have a clear sexual connotation.
+For example: